markjprice/cs10dotnet6/book-links.md

 - Routing in Blazor Apps: Comparing the routing of popular web frameworks like React and Angular with Blazor: https://devblogs.microsoft.com/premier-developer/routing-in-blazor-apps/
 - Welcome to PACMAN written in C# and running on Blazor WebAssembly: https://github.com/SteveDunn/PacManBlazor

-# Chapter 19 - Building Cross-Platform Mobile and Desktop Apps
+# Chapter 20 - Building Cross-Platform Mobile and Desktop Apps

-First, all the links in the printed book for this chapter.
+## Links in the printed chapter 20
 - UWP apps can be created using C++, JavaScript, C#, and Visual Basic using a custom version of .NET Core: https://docs.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide
 - Packt has two books about Xamarin.Forms with 4.5 stars on Amazon:
   - Xamarin.Forms Projects: https://www.packtpub.com/product/xamarin-forms-projects-second-edition/9781839210051